tiago123456789/checker-website-links/README.md

 ## Options

-- api-key: API key of Firecrawl.
+- api-key: API key of Firecrawl(https://www.firecrawl.dev/).
 - link: Link of the website to check links.
 For example: https://www.firecrawl.dev/ or https://www.abacatepay.com/ or https://www.google.com/
 - limit: Limit of links to check.
 Default: 100
 - disable-cache: Disable cache of the website to check links.
 Default: false .
 If true, the website will not use cache to check links, because will add "?v=unix_time_milliseconds" to the link to avoid cache.